k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p><strong><a href="/articles/26_fabric_security/07_user_IAM_overview.md">IDP</a></strong></p>
 </td>
 <td width="516">
-<p>Identity Provide, It authenticates principals and issues tokens (or assertions) and is an actor at modern authentication and authorization platforms, along with principal and Relying Party (RP) or Service Provider (SP)</p>
+<p>Identity Provider: Authenticates principals, and issues tokens (or assertions).
+The IDP is also an actor in modern authentication and authorization platforms, along with a  principal and Relying Party (RP) or Service Provider (SP)</p>
 </td>
 </tr>
 <tr>